rstudio/pool/tests/testthat/_snaps/fetch.md

       obj <- get_private(pool)$checkValid(badObject)
     Output
       <pool> Failed to activate and/or validate existing object.
-      <pool> Trying again with a new object
+      <pool> Trying again with a new object.

 ---